Sarah Spain: Super Bowl XLI

-Spain gained notoriety in 2007 when she made a post on eBay offering to be someone's "date" to Super Bowl XLI, in which the Chicago Bears played the Indianapolis Colts.
+Spain first gained widespread attention in 2007 when she made a post on eBay offering to be someone's "date" to Super Bowl XLI, in which the Chicago Bears played the Indianapolis Colts.
 She was living in Los Angeles at the time and, expecting to go to the game with friends, had purchased a plane ticket to Miami.
 However, her friends decided they couldn't afford to go, leaving Spain solo and without a game ticket.
 She described the auction as a stunt to get media attention, with the hope that a company would try to gain publicity by sponsoring her attendance at the Super Bowl.
-Word of the auction reached Unilever, the makers of Axe Body Spray, who covered Spain's costs to attend the game and in turn began a media campaign to "see how many guys would do the same thing for a chance to see their team play."
+Word of the auction reached Unilever, the makers of Axe Body Spray, which covered Spain's costs to attend the game and in turn began a media campaign to "see how many guys would do the same thing for a chance to see their team play."

 Spain states that criticisms of the Super Bowl stunt misinterpret both her actions and motives.

 Career

 Before joining ESPN, Spain worked for Fox Sports Net, MouthpieceSports.com, ChicagoNow.com and was the recurring guest-host of WGN's radio show called ChicagoNow Radio.
 Spain also worked as a sideline reporter for the Big Ten Network and hosted the Coors Light Fantasy Players Minute.
 She was one of the original co-hosts of the WGN-TV show Chicago's Best, with Ted Brunson and Brittney Payton.
 She joined ESPN 1000 in Chicago in 2010 and signed on as a writer for espnW.com in October of the same year.

 On January 23, 2015, ESPN announced that it was launching a new radio show called Spain & Prim with Spain and anchor Prim Siripipat as the co-hosts.
 In January 2016, Spain, Jane McManus and Kate Fagan launched a new national ESPN Radio show, The Trifecta, and Spain launched her own ESPN podcast, That's What She Said.
 Spain has appeared on a variety of ESPN television shows, including: His & Hers (formerly Numbers Never Lie), Olbermann, Mike & Mike, The Dan Le Batard Show with Stugotz, First Take, The Sports Reporters, "Highly Questionable" and Outside The Lines.
 On February 25, 2016, Spain made her first appearance on ESPN's Around the Horn.
 In September 2016, Spain inked a new multi-year deal with ESPN and launched a national ESPN Radio show, Izzy & Spain, with co-host Israel Gutierrez.
 In 2017, she hosted Fantasy Football Island with Mike Golic Jr.

 In 2018, Spain and co-host Jason Fitz (a former member of The Band Perry) launched the national radio show Spain & Fitz.
 In 2019, Fitz moved to mornings, and the show (with rotating co-hosts) was renamed Spain & Company.
 In August 2020, Fitz returned as co-host of the evening broadcast, again known as Spain & Fitz.

-On March 1, 2021, the Chicago Red Stars of the National Women's Soccer League announced that Spain had joined the women's soccer team's ownership group.
+The Spain & Fitz show ended on December 1, 2022.